 Split Pea Soup with Bacon and Egg is a delicious hearty soup that’s simple to prepare using only 5 ingredients.
-It’s served with either a poached or fried egg on top then sprinkled with crispy bacon bits.
+It’s served with a fried egg on top then sprinkled with crispy bacon bits.
+Now that's a meal!

 “That’s it?”

-When my Mom made it for us growing up, bacon was added and that took it over the top.
+When my Mom made it for us growing up, she added diced bacon and that took it over the top.
 We're moving on up!

 Life is too short for mediocre food.